 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-Implementation of tried-and-tested socio-technical innovation bundles, which include digital support, enhanced decision-making, participatory development, and application of context-specific strategies, has a positive impact on the status and management of natural resources in target sites.
+Implementation of tried and tested socio-technical innovation bundles, which include digital support, enhanced decision-making, participatory development and application of context-specific strategies, has a positive impact on the status and management of natural resources in target sites, bringing 738,000 hectares under improved management.

-Header photo: A woman maize farmer in Panama.
+Header photo: Female farmers attending an information meeting on solar pumps in India.
 Photo by C. de Bode/CGIAR.